LynchyNZ/portfoliotracker-frontend/README.md

 ### Frontend-specific Docker instructions

-You can run the React app in a Docker container using the following commands:
+You can run the React app in a Docker container:

+- Dev:
-- `docker-compose -f docker-compose.dev.yml up -d --build`
+  `docker-compose -f docker-compose.dev.yml up -d --build`

   Builds the frontend in development mode (npm start)<br>
   Open [http://localhost:3001/](http://localhost:3001/) to view it in the browser